leggedrobotics/workflows/best-practices/formatting/README.md

 ```

 ## CPP - Clang-Format
-Install the `Clang-Format` Extension in VSCode.
+Install `Clang-Format` Extension in VSCode.
 Use the Google Formatting option.
 Example `.clang-format` file is provided at `best-practices/formatting/.clang-format`.
 Set as default in `settings.json`:
 ```json
     "[cpp]": {
         "editor.defaultFormatter": "xaver.clang-format"